DavidToddMiller/gr-HighDataRate_Modem/README.md

   - Example Flowgraphs located in "examples/High_Speed_FEP-Gateway_CCSDS_Reed-Solomon_CC_ZeroMQ" folder on this site/repository.

-  - FEP/Gateway processing examples with CCSDS Reed-Solomon (Conventional & (255,223)) and CCSDS Convolutional coding with multicores used as example up to 24.0 Msps with ZeroMQ data transport interfaces.
+  - FEP/Gateway processing examples with CCSDS Reed-Solomon (Conventional & (255,223)) and CCSDS Convolutional coding and CCSDS scrambling with multicores used as example up to 24.0 Msps with ZeroMQ data transport interfaces.
+Block Framing, ASMs, Coding, and scrambling in accordance with CCSDS Blue Book, 131.0-B-4, "TM Synchronization and Channel Coding".
+Each CCSDS frame in frame stream file (file name: "Just_CCSDS_Frame_counter") starts with "7D41" (hexidecimal).

   - A few of the blocks are OOT blocks (CCSDS Reed-Solomon Encode/Decode and Frame_Extract and Resolve_Phase) in gr-HighDataRate_Modem module otherwise all blocks are in the standard GNU Radio In-Tree library.